You’re building your email list, right?

 8. The truth about pop-ups

-The question then becomes: how do you use pop-ups correctly?
+The question is: how do you use pop-ups correctly?

 It comes down to 3 factors.